Paolo Duterte: Vice Mayor of Davao City (2016–2017)

+House of Representatives (2019–present)

 On October 12, 2018, Duterte filed his candidacy for congressman representing Davao City's 1st congressional district.
-He was proclaimed the winner by the Commission on Elections on May 14, 2019 and took his oath of office on June 21.
+He was proclaimed the winner by the Commission on Elections on May 14, 2019, and took his oath of office on June 21.
 In July, he was elected Deputy Speaker of the House for Political Affairs.
 Some of the bills he authored or co-authored as a congressman includes the creation of a Boracay Island Development Authority, the renaming of Ninoy Aquino International Airport, and the setting up of various department-level government agencies in charge of disaster resilience, OFWs and emergency response.

-On July 10, 2020, Duterte is one of the 70 representatives who voted "yes" to deny the franchise renewal of ABS-CBN, in favor of the report from the Technical Working Group.

-Duterte was reelected to his second consecutive term as congressman via landslide victory in 2022.
+In 2020, Duterte was among the 70 representatives who voted to permanently deny the renewal of broadcasting franchise of television network ABS-CBN.
+He was reelected to his second consecutive term as congressman via landslide victory in 2022.
+Duterte was re-elected to his third and final consecutive term in 2025.

+On July 31, 2024, former Senator Antonio Trillanes filed a drug smuggling and corruption complaint to the Department of Justice against Duterte, his brother-in-law Mans Carpio, and eight others.

+Following the arrest of his father in March 2025, Duterte and his siblings filed a petition with the Supreme Court to seek the immediate release of their father, arguing that the detention violated national sovereignty and due process.
+On March 20, House Speaker Martin Romualdez approved his travel clearance for his personal trip to 17 countries until May 10, 2025, covering the congressional break and the campaign period for his reelection bid.

+On May 2, 2025, businessman Kristone John Patria filed a complaint against Duterte after an incident at a bar in Davao City last February 23 of the same year.

 Personal life

-Duterte's first wife was Lovelie Sangkola, who was of Tausūg descent, with whom he has 3 children, Omar, Rodrigo II, and Isabelle.
-Their marriage was annulled in 2006.
+Duterte's first wife was Lovelie Sangkola, who is of Tausūg descent.
+They had three children: Omar Vincent (born January 26, 1994), Rodrigo II ("Rigo", born February 23, 1998), and Isabelle (born January 19, 2000).
+He left the Duterte family for at least five years after having his first child with Sangkola, with his father admitting that his long absence was "[o]ne of my sad events in my life".
+Paolo and Sangkola separated in 2005, with their marriage annulled in a sharia court in 2006.

 Paolo then married his longtime girlfriend, January Navares, in December 2010.
-They have 2 children together, Sabina Duterte and Paolo Duterte II.
+They have two children together, Sabina Duterte and Paolo Duterte II.
 Navares-Duterte succeeded him as the barangay captain of Barangay Catalunan Grande, Davao City in 2013.

 Duterte has two grandchildren, Rodrigo Duterte III, son of Rodrigo Duterte II, born in June 2019; and Arturo Vicente Duterte, son of Omar, born on August 15, 2019.